Fairness in Ranking: A Survey: Fair Supervised learning

 and \emph{inter-group} pairwise fairness:

-Intra-group fairness indicates whether across candidates from the same group, those that are more likely to be clicked on are ranked above those less likely, while inter-group fairness describes whether mistakes of the ranker are at the cost of one particular group.
+Intra-group fairness indicates whether, across candidates from the same group, those that are more likely to be clicked are ranked above those that are less likely to be clicked.
+On the other hand, inter-group fairness describes whether mistakes of the ranker are at the cost of one particular group.

-\spara{Insights. } The framework as is is not clearly classifiable into WAE or WYSIWYG, because the authors talk about click probability and user engagement without further specifying what these two are composed off.
-Particularly they do not tell, whether a measure of candidate merit is part of the click probability or not.
-Click through rate (CTR) is usually defined to contain some measure of relevance~\cite{richardson2007predicting}, in that case $\score{}$ would contain a concept of merit (that is measured in $OS$) and hence the framework would correspond to WYSIWYG.
-The authors briefly mention that they assume the final ranking model $\hat f$ only operates on relevant documents, which supports the assumption that the underlying worldview of this framework is WYSIWYG.
-We face the same uncertainty when thinking about which EO framework this work corresponds to.
-Without knowledge of the actual underlying estimation of click probability and user engagement, and without a statement on an individual's effort, it is not clear to which EO framework or worldview a mathematical fairness definition belongs to.
-In fact, even though the authors state that they adopted a definition of ``equal opportunity'', depending on the exact definition of click probability and user engagement, their pairwise fairness definition could be mapped to any of the four equal opportunity definitions from section~\ref{sec:02-four-frameworks}.
-An identification of the addressed bias is also not possible without the CTR definition.
+\spara{Insights.} The framework as is is not clearly classifiable into WAE or WYSIWYG, because the authors talk about click probability and user engagement without further specifying what these two are composed off. \revv{Particularly they do not specify whether a candidate's merit is part of the click probability.} Click through rate (CTR) is usually defined to contain some measure of relevance~\cite{richardson2007predicting}.
+If that is the case here, then $\score{}$ would contain a component that encodes merit, which is measured in $OS$, and hence the framework would correspond to WYSIWYG.
+The authors briefly mention that they assume the final ranking model $\hat f$ \revv{to only operate on relevant documents, which supports the assumption that the underlying worldview of this framework is WYSIWYG.} We face the same uncertainty when thinking about which \eop framework this work corresponds to. \revv{Without knowledge of the actual underlying estimation of click probability and user engagement, and without a statement on an individual's effort, it is not clear with which \eop framework the fairness definition is consistent.} \revv{However, because the authors state that they adopted a definition of ``equal opportunity'', and because their inter-group fairness objective balances error rates across groups, we map this method to formal-plus \eop.} An identification of the addressed bias is also not possible without the CTR definition.